PiaJakobus/PiaJakobus.github.io/_site/wildlife.md

     <img src="/pictures/wildlife/kan6.jpg" style="width:100%">
     <figcaption>The wallaby is the ''smaller brother'' of the Kangaroo.
 Young wallabies are called "joeys" (as other young Marsupials).
 They are also found in New Guinea. </figcaption>
     <img src="/pictures/wildlife/dingo.jpg" style="width:100%">
     <figcaption> The native dingo (Canis lupus dingo) is from the same lineage as the dog.
-There is some debate about the taxonomy of dingoes; as of 2020 they are considered part of the <i>Canis familiaris</i> (''dogs''), however according to <a href="https://www.science.org/doi/10.1126/sciadv.abm5944">this</a> study, the dingo genome is structurally distinct to domestic dogs.</figcaption>
+There is some debate about the taxonomy of dingoes; as of 2020 they are considered part of the <i>Canis familiaris</i> (''dogs''), however according to <a href="https://www.science.org/doi/10.1126/sciadv.abm5944">this</a> study, the dingo genome is structurally distinct from domestic dogs.</figcaption>
   </div>
   <div class="column">
     <img src="/pictures/wildlife/kan1.jpg" style="width:100%">